astroengisci/astroengisci.github.io/_posts/2018-11-02-fiction-as-analogy.md

 A fictional character is not conscious the same way a human is.
 So we may argue that J.K.
 Rowling writing that Harry Potter is tortured by Umbridge is not immoral, since Harry is not conscious.
 But God allowing a human to be tortured *is* immoral, since we are conscious.
+And here we have reached a contradiction.
+Morality is part of God's character, so he can't act immorally.
+So we have to assume there is something, beyond our understanding, which prevents God's sovereign allowance of evil from being immoral.

 ## The incarnation
 The author cannot become a character in his story.
 If I wrote myself into a